VPVasP/Unity-Cursor-Movement-With-Gamepad-New-Input-System/README.md

 # Unity-Cursor-Movement-With-Gamepad-New-Input-System
-Making the cursor move using the new unity input system, left gamepad stick
+Making the Default Cursor move without creating a custom one using the New Unity Input system by moving the left gamepad stick in all directions.